 Meal Plans Requirements

-Room Charges and Payment
+Room Charge and Billing

 - Fails to fulfill their responsibilities under the housing Contract;